 5. Hernando de Soto’s Mystery of Capital

-It was the Peruvian economist Hernando de Soto who, in his Mystery of Capital (2000), first recognized the pivotal role of documents in the social reality of the extended market economy.
-Building on de Soto’s work, and on earlier collaborations with Leo Zaibert (summarized in Smith and Zaibert 2001), I proposed a theory of document acts supplementing the traditional Reinach-Austin-Searle theory of speech acts with an account of the ways in which, by doing things with documents – whether made of paper and ink or of patterns of blips in computers – we are able to change the world by bringing into being new types of ownership relations, of legal accountability, of business organizations, and other creatures of modern economies, including mortgages, stocks, shares, insurance protection, and financial derivatives (Smith 2001, 2008).
+As we have seen in Chapter 6, it was the Peruvian economist Hernando de Soto who, in his Mystery of Capital (2000), first recognized the pivotal role of documents in the social reality of the extended market economy.
+Building on de Soto’s work, and on earlier collaborations with Leo Zaibert, I have proposed in Chapters 3 and 6 a theory of document acts supplementing the traditional Reinach-Austin-Searle theory of speech acts with an account of the ways in which, by doing things with documents – whether made of paper and ink or of patterns of blips in computers – we are able to change the world by bringing into being new types of ownership relations, of legal accountability, of business organizations, and other creatures of modern economies, including mortgages, stocks, shares, insurance protection, and financial derivatives.

 It is documents and the associated systems of document acts that allow our claims and obligations to transcend the local realm of face-to-face interaction.
 Yet here, too, everything still depends on social agreements and associated culturally embedded codes or ideologies.
 Now, however, social agreements have a different set of targets, pertaining to the documents and their various transformations, and to the different sets of humans involved in document acts of different sorts.
 They pertain, for example, to the people in offices of specific sorts, and to the question of who has the authority to fill in, to validate given documents, to determine their legal implications, or to initiate consequent enforcement actions.

 Through the creation of documentary records a new formal dimension of economic reality comes into being: a dimension of what we might call documentary economic objects.
 What is commonly called “capital” belongs to this new formal dimension.
-As de Soto puts it:
+This fits with de Soto’s theory of the origin of capital quoted previously in Chapter 6:

 Capital is born by representing in writing – in a title, a security, a contract, and other such records – the most economically and socially useful qualities [of assets].
 The moment you focus your attention on the title of a house, for example, and not on the house itself, you have automatically stepped from the material world into the … universe where capital lives.